braneproject/rfcs/text/0000-custom-fetch-handler.md

 ## Motivation

-In the Brane Project, Non-same-origin requests should be checked on the host thread, but cannot be intercepted since they operate on different context. (every miniapps have its own context)
+In the Brane Project, every network requests should be checked on the host, but cannot be intercepted since they operate on different context (cross-origin).

+This proposal is useful in many situations.
+When user want to control requests by cross-origin iframes/workers on the host, when creating virtual requests that operate on HTTP semantics, etc.

 ## Detailed design